Please join us every third Thursday of each month

 via ZOOM.
-See our Calendar for event details.
+See our Calendar for event details and the Zoom Link.

 There will not be a sharing session on the third Thursday in December.
-Instead we will hold our Worldwide Candle Lighting Ceremony on December 13, 2020 starting at 6:45pm via ZOOM.
-All participants are asked to
+Instead we will hold our Worldwide Candle Lighting Ceremony on December 12, 2021 starting at 6:45pm.

 The Compassionate Friends is a national nonprofit, self-help support organization that offers friendship and understanding to families who are grieving the death of a son or daughter of any age, from any cause.
 We have learned that the death of our child has caused a pain that can best be understood fully by another bereaved parent.